 A freebie: Some Etsy sellers include freebies in their packaging — small, lightweight items tossed in at no additional cost.
 The best freebies reflect your brand or your inventory in some way — for example, buttons, bookmarks, stickers, or magnets with your shop logo, or samples of new or favorite products in your line.

 Although some Etsy sellers like to include candy or other treats in their packages, it’s not always a great idea.
-For one thing, some buyers may be diabetic or may suffer from nut allergies.
-For another thing, many buyers live in hot climates, meaning that any candy you send may melt, ruining your piece.
+For one thing, some buyers may be diabetic or may suffer from nut allergies, and receiving sweets via post may constitute torture (or death!) for them.
+For another thing, many buyers live in hot climates, meaning that any candy you send may melt, thereby ruining your piece.